I’m a planner by nature.

 I can’t help it.
 It’s part of who I am.

-So that’s why, nearly three and a half years out from my cancer diagnosis, I started to think about what I would go back and tell myself if I had the chance.
-Obviously, hindsight is 20/20 here.
-But for anyone recently diagnosed, navigating the unknowns of the cancer journey, here is what I wish I knew:
+So that’s why, nearly four and a half years out from my breast cancer diagnosis, I started to think about what I would go back and tell myself if I had the chance.
+Obviously, hindsight is 20/20 here; however, for anyone recently diagnosed, navigating the unknowns of the cancer journey, here is what I wish I knew:

 1. Social media will be a blessing and a curse.